radiant/radiant-prototype/README.md

 Exporting
 ---------

-To export your project, use the new "export" command:
+To export your project, use the "export" command:

     serve export <project> <output>